How to Spend a Day at Camp North End

 Work up an appetite with a drop-in class at Bloc Charlotte, a boutique fitness concept, which is currently offering one-hour fitness classes virtually until North Carolina moves into Phase 3.
 Once gyms are able to operate again, you can definitely expect to burn some calories in-person with this fun yet high-intensity workout.

 If you prefer coffee as your pick-me-up, make your way to HEX Coffee to sip on a latte or cold brew on a hot day.
-For the tea lovers, walk over to Birch Fine Tea.
-Owned by two sisters, this loose leaf tea company offers more than 100 tea blends.
-With flavors like apple ginger and blueberry dream, you are sure to find something to please your palette.
 Add in a few baked goods like an oatmeal creme pie and a samoa tart at gourmet bakery, Wentworth & Fenn.
 You’ll likely need to make an appointment here first.

 Get an-up-close look at some of Charlotte’s artists in action by visiting the galleries on-site.
 Blk Mrkt and DUPP&SWAT are both Black-owned studios that feature original works of local artists.
 Windy O’Connor Art and Home is a contemporary art and home decor studio and the artist herself can often be seen at work.